Holding Forever?

 The solution has a few parts:

-1. Bundle startups to diversify risk, taking advantage of the distributed nature of African nations.
+1. Bundle a portfolio SMEs to diversify risk, taking advantage of the distributed nature of African nations.

-1. Two dozen African fledglings from 10 countries, all focused on smallholder farming.
+1. Two dozen African fledglings from 10 countries, all focused on building the food/ag supply chain.

 The biggest hurdle to growing Africa’s economy faster is capital.
-This holding company investment model is the simplest path to fill the capital gap all the way from retail investors to small-but-growing African startup.
+This Berkshire Africa investment company model is the simplest path to fill the capital gap, including retail investors, private equity investors, public equity investors, and development institutions as well.

 Recent Posts